-- Secondly, you can use automated moderation for all the identified FAQs and provide real-time responses to typical queries.
-Simply predict the words and phrases used in expect pre-purchase questions and address them to shorten your customers’ decision time significantly.
+- Secondly, you can use automated moderation for your typical customer FAQs and provide real-time responses.
+Simply predict the words and phrases used in expected pre-purchase questions and address them to reduce your customers’ decision time.

 Of course, automated moderation doesn’t mean you can just switch off your community management.
-You can’t predict everything so make sure you keep moderating your sponsored posts and replying to any comments that need your response or reaction, like in the examples below.
+You can’t predict everything so make sure you keep moderating your sponsored posts and reply to any comments that need your response or reaction.

 It’s good to avoid paying for your target audience seeing other people’s opinions instead of facts!

 Hopefully most customers are happy with your product or service, hence they are taking the time to talk to you and give you some kind of feedback.
-Of course, there are many shades of grey and maybe they like one thing but are really frustrated with another.
+However, in many cases they may like one thing but be really frustrated with another.
 Social media are a great (and free) listening tool that – if used properly – will provide you with masses of valuable customer feedback.

 How to make sure they will keep giving you that feedback?
 By replying promptly and thanking them for taking the time to talk to you.
 Because, you know what happens when they don’t get any reaction or if the reaction comes with a significant delay?
 That’s right.
 They’ll stop talking to you.
 Or worse, they’ll start talking to your competitors instead.